 Nail holes will wear more quickly than the shoes.
 If you reuse shoes, they may require larger nails than usual for fatigued holes, causing increased hoof-wall damage.
 A new shoe may be required for each shoeing if the material isn’t properly applied.

 Finally, hard-facing material can damage stall, trailer, and aisle mats, and can damage soft pavement of driveways.
-Nuggets may rip your clothes or skin when you pick up your horse's foot.
-And, at more than $2 per ounce, the material also adds considerable cost to shoeing.
+Nuggets may rip your clothes or skin when you pick up your horse’s foot.

 Best if: You ride your horse on pavement and/or frozen ground.
 The material also gives him improved traction during turnout.